JackTschetter/NPuzzle/README.md

 <img src="images/PhysicalPuzzle.png" alt="Physical N-Puzzle" width="400">

 ## Description
 For this project I created a Graphical User Interface (GUI) to simulate the physical board.
-The GUI will create a 9-Puzzle (3x3), however its worth nothing that the algorithms contained in “logic” can solve N-Puzzles of arbitrary size, the only drawback being space complexity.
+The GUI will create a 9-Puzzle (3x3), however its worth noting that the algorithms contained in “logic” can solve N-Puzzles of arbitrary size, the only drawback being space complexity.
 In my testing the program could easily solve N-Puzzles of size 3, 8 15, and 24.
 In order to effectively solve N-Puzzles of size larger then 5x5 (24 puzzle), the algorithm would need to be changed or updated to something like Simplified Memory Bounded A*.
 The desired goal state/solved state for the GUI is shown below.

 <img src="images/SolvedState.png" alt="A solved N-Puzzle" width="400">